Invariant connections and PBW theorem for Lie groupoid pairs: Examples and applications

 is a local diffeomorphism.
 By construction, the diffeomorphism $\Phi$ defined in (\ref{diiffeoPhi}) intertwines \begin{enumerate} \item the monodromy foliation of ${\mathcal U} (N_{\mathcal F})$, and \item the foliation on $\L/\A$ given by the left $\aa=T{\mathcal F}$-action. \end{enumerate}

-When the Atiyah class is zero, a $\aa$-equivariant diffeomorphism between $ {\L}/{\A}$ and $\ll/\aa$ exists by Corollary \ref{cor:exponential-local}.
+By Corollary \ref{thm:exponential-local}, the Atiyah class is zero if and only if there exists an $\aa$-equivariant diffeomorphism between $ {\L}/{\A}$ and $\ll/\aa$.
 Since the foliation induced by the $\aa$-action on $\ll/\aa$ is precisely the Bott foliation, we arrive at the desired condition in view of Lemma \ref{lem:linearcase}. \end{proof}